 Like paint, crayons are colored with pigments.
 Pigments appear to change an object or substance's color by reflecting or absorbing different wavelengths of light.
-However, the pigments don't dissolve in wax, they're just dispersed and basically left floating around.
-This may not seem like an issue and a candle colored with crayons might look perfectly fine when it's finished––until you light it.
+However, the pigments don't dissolve in wax; instead, they're dispersed throughout the wax, floating around in it.
+This might not seem like an issue and a candle colored with crayons might look perfectly fine when it's finished––until you light it.

-As the wax melts and is carried through the wick to the flame, the pigments will clog the wick.
-Think of it like dirty deposits in your gasoline that clog up your fuel line.
-That's what happens with pigments.
-The pigments that don't clog the wick tend to settle and/or concentrate at the bottom of the melted wax, so your once beautiful candle won't be so pretty after a few uses.
+As the wax melts and gets carried through the wick to the flame, the pigments will clog the wick.
+Think of it like dirty deposits in your gasoline that clog up your fuel line––that's what happens with pigments.
+The pigments that don't clog the wick tend to settle and concentrate at the bottom of the melted wax, so your once beautiful candle won't be so pretty after a few uses.
 Even worse, your candle will burn with sooty smoke, until the wick gets so clogged that it stops burning altogether.
 These are obviously not the results you want when you've worked hard to make your own candles.

 Dyes Are Best

-The best solution for coloring wax is a dye.
+The best solution for coloring candle wax is a dye.
 The difference between pigment and dye is that dye actually dissolves into the wax and won't clog the wick, which is why dyes are the preferred colorant for making candles.

 Infusing the wax with natural colors is a fun option that will yield better results than using crayons, particularly if you're interested in making all-natural candles.
-Herbs like comfrey, lavender, and rose hips can be used to add interesting colors to your wax.
-These work because the color is actually dissolved in the wax, just like a dye.
+Herbs like comfrey, lavender, and rosehip can be used to add interesting colors to your wax.
+This method works because the color is actually dissolved in the wax, just like a dye.